viannaandreBR/EthereumLabs/docs/doc1.11.md

 ---
 id: doc1.11
-title: LAB#1 - What is Ethereum ? /
+title: LAB#1 - What is Ethereum ? / 11.
+Why'd we Wait ?
-sidebar_label: Why'd we Wait ?
+sidebar_label: 11.
+Why'd we Wait ?
 ---

 ## Why'd we Wait ?